JackSzwergold/Writing/memories/Finding My First Job.md

 “Who was that?” my co-worker asked.

-“That’s my brother,” I said as I cleaned the counter with a rag and watched as he walked across Coney Island Avenue to—presumably—head back home.
+“That’s my brother,” I said as I cleaned the counter with a rag and watched as he walked across Coney Island Avenue to — presumably — head back home.

 I felt like crying at that moment but didn’t since I was at work.
 I had no idea how to react to my brother showing up like a stalker at the place I worked.
 Or how to react to my co-workers after they witnessed this bizarre behavior.
-So I just went on with my day and—eventually—headed back home.
+So I just went on with my day and — eventually — headed back home.

-***

-*Finding My First Job (c) Copyright by Jack Szwergold; written on March 31, 2018.
-This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*